 That there is an unusual richness and joy in the community of art and science, in the coming together of insights from many different perspectives and disciplines.

 That there is wisdom to be gained—that the more we know about the natural world and the place of humans in the world, the greater our insight into how we ought to live our lives.

 The Andrews Forest is a beautiful, ecologically rich forest and a world-renowned center for research and education about the ecology and management of forests and streams.
 The Andrews occupies the drainage basin of Lookout Creek, a tributary of the Blue River and the McKenzie River on the western slope of the Cascade Range, about 50 miles (80 km) east of Eugene, Oregon.

-The Long-Term Ecological Reflections program hosts two Writers-in-Residence Programs at the H.J.
+The Long-Term Ecological Reflections program includes two Writers-in-Residence Programs at the H.J.
 Andrews Experimental Forest.
 The resident writers live at the Andrews Forest for one to two weeks, interact with the scientists, explore the forest, and write.
-Writers are asked to visit several Long-Term Ecological Reflection plots, long-term research plots or other places of ecological interest, and to contribute their written reflections to The Forest Log, an online journal of poems, essays, and articles.
+Writers are asked to visit several Long-Term Ecological Reflections Plots, long-term research plots or other places of ecological interest, and to contribute their written reflections to The Forest Log, an online journal of poems, essays, and articles.

-This biannual gathering at the HJ Andrews Experimental Forest is intended to be an inspiring and restorative weekend for northwest 'nature' writers—a chance to meet one another, share our stories, give each other courage in difficult times, and find to solace and insight in the deep streams and ancient forests of the Blue River watershed in Oregon.
+This biennial gathering at the H.J.
+Andrews Experimental Forest is intended to be an inspiring and restorative weekend for Northwest nature writers—a chance to meet one another, share our stories, give each other courage in difficult times, and find solace and insight in the deep streams and ancient forests of the Blue River watershed in Oregon.